zf-fr/zfr-oauth2-server/README.md

 The AuthorizationServerMiddleware is able to do this for you and retrieve a user instance from a (configurable) request attribute.
 It is up to you to provide middleware which runs with a higher priority to add a TokenOwnerInterface instance to the request attribute.

-Example of such a implementation which uses ZendAuthentication and a TemplateRenderer from ZendExpressive.
+Example of such a implementation which uses LaminasAuthentication and a TemplateRenderer from Mezzio.

 ```
 final class OAuth2AuthorizationFlow